ElliotAlexander/elliotalexander.uk/content/en/projects/networkanalysis/index.md

     - src: screenshot.png
 ---

 As a part of my fourth year Group Design Project, myself and a team of four others designed and implemented a passive network tap capable of logging analytics, client and network information, active port scanning and basic intrusion detection.
 This was build with a Java backend (build ontop of [PCAP4J](https://github.com/kaitoy/pcap4j)), with a ReactJS frontend.
+This whole setup was deployed and build with a series of microservices and containers, making it easy to develop on and deploy the project as required.

 The project was extremely large, and capable of detecting (among others):
 - Listing all DNS queries made on a network